 1. Read a bookReading is a great way to expand your knowledge and understanding of a language.
 Start with the easy stuff; try borrowing a few children's books from your local library.
 Remember, you're learning a language much like kids do when they're in school, so why not give yourself exposure to some of the same resources?
 Once you've graduated past that basic level, upgrade to a teen novel.
 Even better, choose a novel that you've read and really enjoyed in your native language.
 You'll have the added insight of knowing the general storyline to aid in your understanding.
 Set a simple goal of just 5 pages per day for your first novel, reading paragraphs twice for better comprehension and looking up words as you go.

-4. Do a crossword puzzleLearning a new language is a stimulating activity for your brain no matter what your age is, and so is the task of completing a crossword puzzle.
+4. Do a crossword puzzleLearning a new language and completing a crossword puzzle are stimulating activities for your brain no matter what your age is.
 A book of 50 or 100 puzzles is low cost and can be found in many different languages.
 If you can't find one locally, order one online.
 Commit to answering at least 5 or 10 answers each day.
 If you can't figure out an answer, look for clues online, searching relevant phrases in the language you're practicing.
-You'll push yourself at problem solving and boost your language skills at the same time!
+You'll push yourself at problem-solving and boost your language skills at the same time!

 The key to success in learning a new language is persistence and regular practice.
 Incorporate language learning into your daily life and you'll find that while the journey can be challenging, it is also rewarding.

 Dusty is a full-time freelance writer who contributes to the Listen & Learn network.
 She is a world traveler who especially loves Latin American culture and food.